EMATech/soundcraft-show-format/Readme.md

 - midiChannel: (int) The MIDI channel onto which sending the program change.
 - midiProgNumber: (int) The MIDI program change message number.
 - midiRxChannel: (int) The MIDI channel onto which receiving program changes.
-- midiRxProgChange: (int?)
-Enables cue recall on MIDI progam change reception.
-Oddly, off value is 16.
+- midiRxProgChange: (int) The MIDI program change message number.
+Yeah, someone mixed up this setting and the next!
-- midiRxProgNumber: (int) The MIDI program change message number.
+- midiRxProgNumber: (bool as int) Enables cue recall on MIDI progam change reception.
+Yeah, someone mixed up this setting and the previous!
 - hiQVenueRecall: (bool as int) Enables recalling HiQnet venue on cue recall.
 - hiQVenueNumber: (int) The HiQnet venue number to recall.
 - cueActive: (bool as int?)
 Does not seem to be exposed on the mixing desk!